 Testing can be done to see if your cancer belongs to one of the categories that is likely to respond to targeted therapy.

 - Epidermal growth factor receptor (EGFR) mutations – When the epidermal growth factor receptor contains a particular abnormality (mutation), this change can stimulate growth and spread of the tumor.
 Erlotinib (Tarceva) and gefitinib (Iressa) are targeted chemotherapy medicines that block the growth of the tumor in this situation.
 If an abnormality in EGFR is found, targeted therapy is generally used instead of standard chemotherapy.
 The most common side effects of erlotinib and gefitinib are skin rash and diarrhea.
 Gefitinib is not available in the United States.
-(See "Initial systemic therapy for advanced non-small cell lung cancer with a mutation in the epidermal growth factor receptor".)
+(See "Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor".)

 - Anaplastic lymphoma kinase (ALK) gene abnormalities – A fusion (combination) of the ALK gene with another gene such as EML can drive the growth of some non-small cell lung cancers.
 Crizotinib (Xalkori) is a targeted medicine that blocks the cancer stimulus caused by this ALK abnormality.
 Crizotinib is more effective than standard chemotherapy in patients with lung cancer containing this abnormality, and thus crizotinib is generally recommended as the initial therapy instead of standard chemotherapy in this situation.
 Crizotinib is generally well tolerated, and the most common side effects of crizotinib are mild changes in vision and nausea, vomiting, and diarrhea.
 (See "Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer", section on 'Crizotinib'.)